gbrunner/adv-programming-for-gis-and-rs/Week 4/README.md

       });
       map.add(featureLayer);
 ```

+## Lecture 2 - Widgets
+My focus is not to get you writing your own widgets.
+That is beyond my intended scope of this class.
+My emphasis is that I want you to be able to use widgets.
+To do that, we'll look at specific out of the box widgets that come with the **ArcGIS API for Javascript 4**.

+### Search Widget

+### Legend Widget

+### Layer Toggle Widget

 ## Classwork\Homework Problems:
 1. Search ArcGIS Online for a feature layer of some data that you are interested in.
 Take that feature layer, add it to a webmap, change the symbology, and create a popup for it.
 Then, following from the **The Easy Way...** lesson above, create a stad-alone application from that layer similar to the *popup_from_webmap_nhl.html* example.